BraWl: Simulating the thermodynamics and phase stability of multicomponent alloys using conventional and enhanced sampling techniques: Sampling Algorithms

 \subsection{Nested Sampling}

-Nested sampling (NS) is powerful Bayesian inference technique~\cite{skilling_nested_2004,skilling_nested_2006,ashton_nested_2022} adapted to sample the potential energy surface of atomistic systems, giving direct access to the partition function at arbitrary temperatures for comprehensive thermodynamic analysis, without relying on advance knowledge of relevant structures or the range of energies accessible to them~\cite{partay_efficient_2010, partay_nested_2021}.
+Nested sampling (NS) is powerful Bayesian inference technique~\cite{skilling_nested_2004,skilling_nested_2006,ashton_nested_2022} adapted to sample the potential energy surface of atomistic systems, giving direct access to the partition function at arbitrary temperatures for comprehensive thermodynamic analysis, without relying on advance knowledge of relevant { atomic configurations} or the range of energies accessible to them~\cite{partay_efficient_2010, partay_nested_2021}.

 Nested sampling is a top-down iterative approach, starting the sampling with random high-energy configurations and progressing towards the global minimum-energy structure through a series of consecutive nested energy levels.
 Within the Bragg-Williams model, these random high-energy configurations are configurations where the desired ratio of atomic species are assigned randomly to the available lattice sites.
 When the sampling is initialised, an integer number, $K$, of random alloy configurations are produced---these are often referred to as \emph{walkers} or the \emph{live set}---with $K$ controlling the resolution (and also the computational cost) of the sampling.
 During the iterative process, the configuration with the highest energy is recorded then removed from the live set, and substituted with a new configuration that has a lower energy, but uniformly randomly selected.
 The uniform distribution of the $K$ walkers allows the estimation of the relative phase space volume, $w_i= \{[K/(K+1)]^i-[K/(K+1)]^{i+1}\}$, at iteration $i$, and thus the partition function can be evaluated simply during a post-processing step at any arbitrary $\beta$,\cite{partay_nested_2021} as